kozachynskyi/mopeds/README.rst

 Determine how to store time_grid - list or numpy array in Optimizer if guess is 0 it's set to 1, which shouldn't hold all the time.
 Consider to determine scalingn based on lb and ub

 Parameter estimation sequantially solves simulations.
-That can be speed up by multiprocessing.
+Multiprocessing doesn't work, because of picklign problem.
+Multithreading can be tested, but not sure it works.
+I shouldn't concentrate on that.

 OED has builtin variances, it should be taken from state variables